-Artists will be working with scientists and researchers with University of Wales Trinity St David and across a network of universities in the U.K. Spain and Norway.
-University of Birmingham, Birmingham City University, Plymouth University, Oslo University, The University of the Basque BC3 the Basque Centre of Climate Change), Autonomous University of Barcelona Institute of Environmental Sciences and Technology , Oslo and Akershus University College of Applied Sciences and the Oslo Academy of Fine Art.
+Artists will be working with scientists and researchers with University of Wales Trinity St David and across a network of universities including University of Birmingham, Birmingham City University, Plymouth University, Oslo University, The University of the Basque Country BC3 (the Basque Centre of Climate Change), Autonomous University of Barcelona Institute of Environmental Sciences and Technology , Oslo and Akershus University College of Applied Sciences and the Oslo Academy of Fine Art.